Many of our customers enjoy our Multi-Grain Pancake Mix with classic maple syrup.

-Here’s a way to use your package of Reesor’s Multi-Grain Pancake Mix to go a little “gourmet”—make crepes.
+Here’s another way to use it and to go a little “gourmet”—make crepes.
+Or simply use white flour instead of the mix.

 Yields about 12-14, 6 inch crepes